therishabh/salesforce-apex/README.md

 - You can schedule batch apex class by implementing Schedulable interface.

 **Disadvantages of Batch Apex:**
-• You cannot call future method from Batch class.
+- You cannot call future method from Batch class.
-• Only one batch Apex job's start method can run at a time in an org.
+- Only one batch Apex job's start method can run at a time in an org.

+- For Reference : https://trailhead.salesforce.com/trailblazer-community/feed/0D54V00007T4IGZSA3 (You cannot call future method from Batch class)

 **Syntax**
 ```js